Aiko-IT-Systems/DisCatSharp/BUILDING.md

 ### Windows
 On Windows, we only officially support Visual Studio 2019 16.10 or newer.
 Visual Studio Code and other IDEs might work, but are generally not supported or even guaranteed to work properly.

-* **Windows 10** - while we support running the library on Windows 7 and above, we only support building on Windows 10.
+* **Windows 10** - while we support running the library on Windows 7 and above, we only support building on Windows 10 and better.
 * [**Git for Windows**](https://git-scm.com/download/win) - required to clone the repository.
 * [**Visual Studio 2019**](https://www.visualstudio.com/downloads/) - community edition or better.
 We do not support Visual Studio 2017 and older.
 Note that to build the library, you need Visual Studio 2019 version 16.10 or newer.
    * **Workloads**: